GuidedTrack/gtstatus/index.md

 🟡
 🔵
 -->
+## 🔵 2025-10-20 17:49 UTC
+The AWS outage appears to be resolved, and our services are now back online.
+We will continue to monitor the situation closely to ensure full stability before marking it completely safe.

 ## 🔴 2025-10-20 14:54 UTC
 A major outage is currently affecting AWS infrastructure, which in turn is impacting our services.
 We are closely monitoring the situation and will provide updates as soon as there are any.